What Are Hemorrhoids?

 - Chronic cough

-When possible, painkillers containing codeine should be avoided.
-Co-codamol and codeine are some of the most commonly prescribed medication in the UK.
-Co-codamol is also available over the counter (see over the counter co-codamol and 20 most popular painkillers in the UK).
+When possible, painkillers containing Codeine should be avoided.
+Co-codamol and Codeine are some of the most commonly prescribed medications in the UK.
+Co-codamol is also available over the counter (see over-the-counter Co-codamol and 20 most popular painkillers in the UK).

-NHS recommends seeing your GP if symptoms do not improve after seven days of self-treatment at home or if individuals get haemorrhoids regularly.
+NHS recommends seeing your GP if symptoms do not improve after seven days of self-treatment at home or if individuals get hemorrhoids regularly.

-Management of haemorrhoids includes lifestyle changes (increasing fibre in the diet) and possible use of laxatives (prescribed or over the counter laxatives) to ensure that stools are soft and comfortable to pass and avoidance of straining.
+Management of hemorrhoids includes lifestyle changes (increasing fiber in the diet) and possible use of laxatives (prescribed or over-the-counter laxatives) to ensure that stools are soft and comfortable to pass and avoidance of straining.

-The treatment aims to control the main symptoms caused by haemorrhoids, including itchiness and rectal discomfort.
-Most over the counter haemorrhoids treatments are available off the shelf in pharmacies and supermarkets.
+The treatment aims to control the main symptoms caused by hemorrhoids, including itchiness and rectal discomfort.
+Most over-the-counter hemorrhoids treatments are available off the shelf in pharmacies and supermarkets.
 Not all pack sizes may be marketed, with some products being restricted to pharmacy-only sales.